jolheiser/tmpl/DOCS.md

    * Once in the new location, you will need to use `tmpl restore`.

 2. Alternatively, you can copy/paste the entire registry (default: `~/.tmpl`) and skip the restore step.

+## `.tmplkeep`

+Perhaps you are familiar with `.gitkeep` and its unofficial status in git.
+Git does not like empty directories, so usually a `.gitkeep` (or just `.keep`) file is added to retain the directory while keeping it effectively empty.

+tmpl instead uses `.tmplkeep` files for this purpose.
+The difference is, tmpl will **not** create the `.tmplkeep` file when the template is executed.
+This allows you to set up directory structures (for staging, examples, etc.) that will *actually* be empty after execution.